 Your best chance of recovering full and fair compensation is to have an experienced personal injury attorney by your side.
 Large corporations and their insurance companies have teams of lawyers ready to fight your claim.
 Their goal is minimizing the amount they pay out in damages.
 Insurance company representatives often make a lowball offer to try to settle a claim quickly, and for less than you may be eligible to receive.
 Our Dallas product liability attorneys can collect evidence to support your claim, assess the full extent of your damages, negotiate skillfully with insurance companies on your behalf, and fight for the compensation you deserve in court, if necessary.

 At The Lenahan Law Firm, we believe severe injuries deserve premier care.
 Our history of success for our people we represent speaks for itself.
-We are insanely focused, achieve big results, and provide real TLC to our clients – the exact opposite of settlement mills that accept the first offer from the insurance company.
-If you have been seriously injured by a lithium ion battery fire or explosion, call us at (214) 295-1008 to find out how we can help.
+We are focused, achieve big results, and provide real TLC to our clients – the exact opposite of settlement mills that accept the first offer from the insurance company.
+If you have been seriously injured by a lithium ion battery fire or explosion in Dallas, call us at (214) 295-1008 to find out how we can help.